infinitered/ignite/docs/Components-TextField.md

 ### `style`

-The `style` prop is optional.
-It overrides container style and is useful for margins & padding.
+The `style` optional prop is an object used to override the container style and is useful for margins & padding.

 ```tsx
 <TextField